Charlie Carr: Cincinnati Reds (1906)

-Indianapolis Indians (1906-10)
+Indianapolis Indians (1906–10)

 Carr served as a player-manager for the Indianapolis Indians of the American Association from 1906 to 1910.
-His 1908 Indianapolis team won the American Association pennant with a 92-61 record.
+On July 27, 1906, Carr entered the crowd during a game in Indianapolis and struck a spectator three or four times in the head, knocking him down and causing him to sprain his wrist.
+He was tried for assault in August but acquitted due to a jurisdictional technicality.
+His 1908 Indianapolis team won the American Association pennant with a 92–61 record.
 Carr hit .301 in 522 at bats in 1908.
 Other key players on the 1908 team included Rube Marquard, Donie Bush, and Ed Siever.
 The Indians drew 500,000 spectators in 1908.
 Jack Hayden, who led the 1908 team with a .316 average, credited Carr with the team's success: "We have played under a leader who sympathizes with us.
 He always had courage and instilled courage in the team.
 We have been a happy family and it is with a great deal of regret that we part."

-Utica and Kansas City (1911-13)
+Utica and Kansas City (1911–13)

 In 1911, he became player-manager for the Utica Utes of the New York State League.
 He served in the same capacity for the Kansas City Blues of the American Association in 1912 and 1913.